crd2333/typst-admonition/lib.typ

 /*
   typst-admonitions is a typst package that provides admonitions for typst.
-The icons are redrawed based on those in [material](https://squidfunk.github.io/mkdocs-material/reference/admonitions/)
+The icons are redrawed based on those in [material](https://squidfunk.github.io/mkdocs-material/reference/admonitions/).
+And it's easy to modify and add new icons.

   author: crd2333

   version: 0.1

-  version: 0.1
   add iconbox
-  add admonitions(note, abstract, info, tip, success, question, warning, failure, bug, danger, example, example2, quote) */
+  add admonitions(note, abstract, info, tip, success, question, warning, failure, bug, danger, example, example2, quote)

+  version: 0.2
+  add font style and size for caption and body
+*/

 #let _empty_par() = {